jackyangzzh/jackyang.io/_projects/vision-disorder.md

 sitemap: false

 ---
-This project explores and simulates the vision of several visual impairments such as colorblindness and binocular disparities.
+This project explores and simulates various visual impairments, including color blindness and binocular disparities.

 ## Color Vision Deficiency

 ![Color vision deficiency simulation](/assets/img/projects/colorDeficiencyCover.webp){:loading="lazy"}

-In the first phase, I devised chromatic adjustment algorithms using computer vision to simulate this condition.
-Next, I confirmed my hypothesis by combining optics with AI to develop a system to mimic human interactions during a colorblindness test with 90% accuracy.
-In the second phase, I programmed simulation models into VR environments to visualize my research findings.
+In the first phase, I developed chromatic adjustment algorithms using computer vision to simulate this condition.
+Next, I validated my hypothesis by combining optics with AI to create a system that mimics human behavior during color blindness tests with 90% accuracy.
+In the second phase, I implemented simulation models in VR environments to visualize the research findings.

 ## Binocular Rivalry

 ![Static rivalry demonstration](/assets/img/projects/staticRivalry.gif){:loading="lazy"}
 ![Dynamic rivalry demonstration](/assets/img/projects/dymamicRivalry.gif){:loading="lazy"}

-The human visual system perceives the world by combining information received from the convergence of two eyes and infer three-dimensional cues such as depth.
-In the second phase, we demonstrate a virtual reality system that breaks the inherent binocular redundancy by projecting two different dynamic and static contents to each eye.
+The human visual system perceives the world by combining information from both eyes to infer three-dimensional cues such as depth.
+In this phase, we demonstrate a virtual reality system that breaks inherent binocular redundancy by projecting different dynamic and static content to each eye.

 ## Application